-The Directors and the Company Secretary of the managing agent, who served during the year ended 31 December 2018 and up to the date of this report, are detailed on page 3.
+The Directors who served during the year ended 31 December 2019 and up to the date of this report (and the current Company Secretary) are detailed on page 3.

 Annual General Meeting

 The Directors do not propose to hold an annual general meeting for the Syndicate.
 If any members' agent or direct corporate supporter of the Syndicate wishes to meet with them, the Directors will be happy to do so.